Back to Top

 • Applications must be submitted by application deadline date.

-• You are eligible for selection if you have completed all the admissions and academic requirements, including attending a registered nursing program information session, by the date your application is submitted.
+• You are eligible for selection if you have completed all the admissions and academic requirements by the date your application is submitted.

 • Selections will be made according to the criteria listed in the Admission/Academic Requirements above.